-Students obtaining allergy treatment services from SHS must present a printed, signed physician order and the medication to be injected.
+Students obtaining allergy treatment services from SHS must present a printed, signed patient agreement and a signed physician order and the medication to be injected.

 Allergy injections are given only by appointment.
-Appointments are available as follows:
+Appointments are available as follows (effective August 11, 2014):

 These appointments require a 30 minute waiting period following injection.
 Please make your appointment accordingly.
 There is a charge for missed appointments.